diff3/Ghost/ReadMe.txt

 Ghost v1.1
 ----------

-Don't forget to bind a key to "View frame" under Ghost in Key Bindings.
+Don't forget to bind a key to "View frame" under Ghost in Key Bindings!

 Then I first played World of Warcraft back in 2005, I wrote an addon called AutoHideBar.
-I maintained it until TBC, until I dropped it Over the past years I have used Geist, so then I started to play vanilla Wow I wanted to use Geist, but it did't work.
-AutoHideBar felt very old so I decided to wrote my own addon based on Geist and AutoHideBar.
+I maintained it until TBC.
+Over the past years I have used Geist, so then I started to play vanilla Wow I wanted to use Geist again, but it did't work.
+AutoHideBar felt very old so I decided to write my own addon based on Geist and AutoHideBar.

 This addon will create a hidden button bar, which you can show next to the mouse cursor.
-It working just as a actionbar so you only need to drag your spells to it.
+It's working just lika an actionbar so you only need to drag your spells to it.
 You can also add short-cuts to all spells.

-I usely add all my buffs and non-combat spells to Ghost, so I can keep all icons at a minimum.
+I usely add all my buffs and non-combat spells to Ghost, (teleport/ portals) so I can keep all shown icons at a minimum but with easy access to all hidden icons.

 hope you like my addon